dokie-O/Javascript-Practice/projects/counter/README.md

-# Background Flipper
+# Counter

 A Basic Counter that can be decrease/reset/increase.

 ## Features